-We have defined profit in a way that allows it to be presented clearly
+We have defined profit in a way that allows profit to be presented clearly

-We present profit in this report as what is defined in information disclosure as regulatory profit, although we frequently break it down into cash profit and non-cash revaluations for clarity.
+- 30. We present profit in this report as what is defined in information disclosure as regulatory profit, although we frequently break it down into cash profit and non-cash revaluations for clarity.
 Regulatory profit is defined as income minus expenses and tax, plus non-cash revaluations.
-For this:

-- Income is the sum of line charge revenue, gains/losses on asset disposals, and other regulated income; - Expenses is the sum of operating expenses, pass-through and recoverable costs, and depreciation; and - Non-cash revaluations is the annual increase in asset values recorded by the local lines company in line with reported inflation.
+For this: - income is the sum of line charge revenue, gains/losses on asset disposals, and other regulated income; - 30.2 expenses is the sum of operating expenses, pass-through and recoverable costs, and depreciation; and - 30.3 non-cash revaluations is the annual increase in asset values recorded by the local lines company in line with reported inflation.